Mother resin tree

 DefinitionThis section has been translated automatically.

 The mother resin tree, Ferula galbaniflua or Ferula gummosa, is a perennial, up to 3m high plant from the umbellifer family (Apiaceae).
-Its area of distribution is mainly Iran.
+All parts of the plant, especially the root, contain galbanum.

-Ferula galbaniflua, together with Ferula species, is the parent plant of galbanum, the dried milky juice from the secretion containers of the stems.
+Together with Ferula species, Ferula galbaniflua is the parent plant of galbanum, the dried milky sap from the secretion containers of the stems.
+In cosmetics, see Ferula galbaniflua oil (INCI)

 Ingredient(s)This section has been translated automatically.

-Resin with esters of ferulic acid (70%), about 20% rubber, essential oils with cadinene, myrcene and pinene.
+Resin with esters of ferulic acid (70%), about 20% gum, essential oils with cadinene, myrcene and pinene.

 Note(s)This section has been translated automatically.